 Any behavior which creates a risk of danger to self and/or others or to the University community is not permitted.
-This includes, but is not limited to, engaging in self-injurious behavior, participating in drinking games, propping doors to residence halls, throwing objects from windows, tipping vending machines, disregarding residence hall safety regulations, and housing animals.
+This includes, but is not limited to, engaging in self-injurious behavior, participating in drinking games, propping doors to residence halls, throwing objects from windows, tipping vending machines, disregarding residence hall safety regulations, and housing animals that do not comply with the pet policy.
 Students engaged in self-injurious behavior may reside on campus only with approval from the Dean of Student Development or designee after providing proof of a physician or counselor's release.